Homemade Honey Cough Drops

 What is the best honey for making throat lozenges ?
 I honestly don’t think it matters which variety you use for home remedies.

 In general, good honey is just that.
 Nutritionally, there is very little difference among the different varieties.
-Sourwood, Clover, Wildflower are all basically the same.
+Sourwood honey, Clover, Wildflower are all basically the same.

 However, it is believed that darker colored honey has slightly more minerals.
 I chose to use my regular dark honey when making cough drops.

-It retains more pollen and nutritious goodies.
+Try to buy 100% raw honey instead of pasteurized (if you have no underlying health issues).
+It retains more pollen and nutritious goodies-including anti-bacterial properties .
 These are often filtered out in commercial packaging.

-In a pinch bottled lemon juice will work just fine for making homemade cough drops.
-However, if you have the option – choose to squeeze some fresh juice of your own.
+In a pinch, bottled lemon juice will work just fine for making homemade cough drops.
+However, if you have the option – choose to squeeze some fresh lemon juice of your own.
+It is rich in vitamin C.

 Ground cinnamon is available in an local market.
-Regular is fine but I think that ceylon cinnamon is a little more potent.
+Regular works fine and have anti-inflammatory properties – I think that ceylon cinnamon is a little more potent.

 Find a nice plump ginger root at your local market or grocery.
 You only need a small amount and it is not very costly.